 How To Add Your Site on Google Search Console?

 Once your site is completely developed, the first thing you want to do is integrate with Google Search Console and verify ownership of your website.

 Follow this step-by-step guide:

 Step 1: Create Google Search Console Account

-You can either search for “Google Console” on Google search box or click on this link https://search.google.com/search-console/about
+You can either search for “Google Console” on the Google search box or click on this link https://search.google.com/search-console/about

 You need to have a Google account to create a Google Search Console Account.
 If you’re using your business email with G Suite, you can use it as well.